alqazzaaz/blokus-board-game/README.md

     └── service/       # Unit tests for all services
 ```

-## How to Run

-1. Clone the repository
-2. Open the project in IntelliJ IDEA
-3. Run the `main` function in `Main.kt`

-Or run the built distribution:
-1. Build the project with `./gradlew distZip`
-2. Extract the ZIP file
-3. Run the executable inside the `bin/` folder

 ## Game Modes

 | Mode | Board Size | Players |